Macro that types text when I press Ctrl+F12

 Htm el=htm("INPUT" "id" "" "Internet Explorer" 0 0 0x221) el.SetFocus key "myid" key T key "mypassword" key Y

 4. Add the macro to a menu.
 Open the menu (or create new).
 Drag and drop the "Id and Password" macro from the list to the menu text.
-This will insert Id and Password :mac "Id and Password" line.
+It will insert:

 5. Test.
 Open the web page, run the menu and click "Id and Password" menu item.